BNSC1/android-notes/README.md

 Why Moshi uses Kotlin codegen: it allows generating code at compile time instead of at runtime with reflection

+OkHttp Interceptor can cache network data so the app is still usable offline, it can also intercept network requests and print them

 ## View

 `View`: superclass for all UI components